halfprice06/snapgpt/README.md

 1. Recursively scan the current directory (`.`).
 2. Exclude folders such as __pycache__, .git, node_modules, etc.
 3. Include files with extensions like .py, .js, .md, .json, and more.
-4. Save everything to full_code_snapshot.txt.
+4. Save everything to working_snapshot.md.
 5. Open that file in your chosen editor.
 6. Copy the content to your clipboard (if enabled).

 You will see:
-1. A directory tree at the top of full_code_snapshot.txt.
+1. A directory tree at the top of working_snapshot.md.
 2. Followed by the full text of every included file, separated by headers indicating file paths.

 ## Usage 📝